Online course: Working Therapeutically with Clients with a Psychiatric Diagnosis

 How the course works:

-Currently (February 2019) there are more 18 hours of audio-visual presentations within the course material. .
+There are over 20 hours of audio-visual presentations within the course material.

 Pdfs of the Powerpoints used to create these presentations - including all references - are also included.

 The primary format of the course material is audio-visual.
 Where appropriate, slides used in presentations will also be made available to you.

 Once registered, you can access the course material online whenever you wish.

 You can be in contact with me as much or as little as you like, through the comments sections within module, or by email.